RedMoon32/ShabeFramework/README.md

 # SHABE

-*"Reinventing wheels is da best thing in the world" (c) Unknown programmer*
+*"Reinventing wheels is the best thing in the world" (c) C programmer*

 Shabe is a new http-web-framework written fully in C